serverTheFirst/server-the-first/commentary/journey-notes.md

 7. **Learn your tools** - this is no different than auto mechanics or construction.
 There are more tools for the job than an outsider thinks, and there are a few tools that lots of people misuse or workaround to get their tasks done.
 The more time you devote to working with your tools and learning how to use them properly, the less time you'll spend pounding on a keyboard.

+8. **mac is great (i still like the environment, but god damn finder is a pain in the ass**